Current and Upcoming Events

 Ongoing and Recent Projects and Performances

-The composer sang with the American Creators Ensemble Chorus of
+In June, the composer sang as a member of the American Creators Ensemble Chorus at

 the 2014 Oregon Bach Festival Composers Symposium under the direction